codecrunchers/AWS-Full-Stack-Pipeline/README.md

+This is pretty out of date/needs some love - ping me if you are interested.

 # Enterprise Development and Deployment
 ## An ECS managed Docker auto scaling CI/CD Pipeline with a Release Environments for AWS